matteogoddi/labrob_mujoco_environment/README.md

 2. Net configuration:
    1. Ethernet connection
       The robot's onboard computer IP address is 192.168.123.161, so set the computer's USB Ethernet address to the same subnet, such as 192.168.123.222.

-      ADDRESS : 192.168.123.161
+      ADDRESS : 192.168.123.222
       NETWORK : 255.255.255.0
-      GATEWAY : 192.168.123.222
+      GATEWAY : 192.168.123.161

       To check if the robot is receiving you can ping
       ```bash
       ping 192.168.123.161
       ```
-      If any network interface is needed:
+      If any network interface is needed, for either wifi (wl) or ethernet (en), it can be found by typing the following command:
       ```bash
       ifconfig
       ```
-      output: list of netwiork interfaces: generally en for ethernet, wl for wifi, connect to the needed one.

 3. Run simulation: